Ali Sina (activist)

 Ali Sina is the pseudonym of an Iranian-born Canadian ex-Muslim activist and critic of Islam.
-Sina is the founder of the anti-Muslim website WikiIslam and maintains a number of websites promoting what he refers to as "the truth" about Islam.
+Sina is the founder of the anti-Muslim website WikiIslam and maintains a number of websites promoting what he refers to as the truth about Islam.
 He is associated with the counter-jihad movement.

+Sina was born in Iran, raised as a non-practicing Muslim, and educated in Pakistan and Italy before settling in Canada.
+He has attributed his use of a pseudonym to security concerns.

 Work

 In 2001, Sina founded Faith Freedom International (FFI), a popular anti-Muslim counter-jihad website that describes its aims as "unmask[ing] Islam and help[ing] Muslims leave [the faith]."
 He later founded WikiIslam in 2006 and also began the alisina.org blog "dedicated to attacking Islam."

 He hoped to begin filming a biopic of Muhammad in 2013, claiming to have raised $2 million out of a total $10 million goal for the film as of 2012.

-Sina is a board member of Pamela Geller's Stop Islamization of Nations.
+Sina is a board member of Pamela Geller's Stop Islamization of Nations, an offshoot of the Stop Islamization of America, which the SPLC lists as a hate group.

+He defends his work as an attempt to promote peace, stating: “I want to win [Muslims] as friends and allies… That is the real victory.”

 Views

+Sina has positioned himself as strongly opposed to Islam, describing himself as "probably the biggest anti-Islam person alive."
+He has called Islam an "unreformable, violent, militant political cult" and argued that it is intrinsically evil rather than a legitimate religion.
+Sina has claimed that Muhammad suffered from a range of mental disorders and stated that "the only way to reform Islam is to throw away the Koran," comparing reform efforts to attempts to reform Nazism.

-Sina has questioned Islam's validity as a religion and called it "an unreformable, violent, militant political cult".
-He and his associates have used his platform to argue that Islam is an intrinsically evil and false religion and an "overgrown cult."
-He has also made claims to offer $50,000 to anyone who can refute his accusation that Muhammad was "a narcissist, a misogynist, a rapist, a paedophile, a lecher, a torturer, a mass murderer, a cult leader, an assassin, a terrorist, a madman and a looter".
-Sina deemed the word "Muslim" to be synonymous with "stupid, barbarian, thug, arrogant, brain dead, zombie, hooligan, goon, shameless, savage and many other ignoble things".
+Sina deemed the word "Muslim" to be synonymous with "stupid, barbarian, thug, arrogant, brain dead, zombie, hooligan, goon, shameless, savage and many other ignoble things."